 While saving money is good practice at any age, it's essential for older adults getting close to retirement or living on a fixed income.
-If you start to find that you don't have as much saved for retirement as you would like, it might be time to learn how to stretch your finances.
-With the average length of retirement lasting 18 years,1 it's important to make every dollar count.
+If you don't have as much money saved for retirement as you would like, it might be time to learn how to stretch your finances.
+With the average length of retirement lasting 15 to 20 years years,1 it's important to make every dollar count.
 Adopting a more frugal lifestyle can make your money last longer and help you have the life you want.
-In this guide, we'll take a closer look at frugal living, so you can start saving today!
+In this guide, we'll take a closer look at frugal living, so you can start saving today.

 Frugal living doesn't mean being cheap or depriving yourself of the things you love.
 Instead, it means prioritizing your spending and finding ways to save.
 By being deliberate with your spending, you can enjoy life and still live within your means.